noahehall/multicloud/opensource/apache/tinkerpop.md

-////////////////// modulators: alter the behavior of the steps that they are associated with. as() // create a reference so you can refer to it later
+////////////////// modulators: alter the behavior of the steps that they are associated with. as() // refer back to the previous state of a traversal
 // processed in a round robin fashion in cases where there are more elements that modulators specified
 // ^ e.g. if path() returns [el1, el2, el3] and you only specify 1 by(), its executed for each
 // ^ use a by modulator with no param if the element is not a vertex/edge